ChenLi0830/Clevo-Data-Access/README.md

 MongoDB is hosted on mLab.

+## Testing

-Both authentication and ACL can be tested in the Graphiql interface.
+Both authentication and Access Control List (ACL) can be tested in the Graphiql interface.

 The details of the access rules package can be found in [https://github.com/joonhocho/graphql-rule](https://github.com/joonhocho/graphql-rule)